Introduction and overview of the Service

 6.2.
 All timesheets required by the Client to calculate Freelancer Fees must be submitted using the Service by the relevant Freelancer on the last working day of each week during the Engagement.
 All such timesheets submitted by a Freelancer must be reviewed and approved by the relevant Client within 5 working days of being submitted, subject to the Client disputing the timesheets and having notified the Freelancer and us of its concerns.
 On a weekly or monthly basis (as specified in the relevant Engagement) the Freelancer must use the Service to manually request payment of all invoices which are automatically generated by the Service in respect of timesheets that have been approved by the Client.

 6.3.
-Where the Freelancer and Client have not elected to use the Escrow Service in clause 6.4 for an Engagement, the Client will pay to us the Freelancer Fees plus Our Fees plus VAT in accordance with clause 6.1 within 5 working days of payment being requested in respect of an invoice by a Freelancer in accordance with clause 6.2, unless we expressly agree otherwise in writing or if the Client has already sufficient credit on account.
+The Client will pay to us the Freelancer Fees plus Our Fees plus VAT in accordance with clause 6.1 within 5 working days of payment being requested in respect of an invoice by a Freelancer in accordance with clause 6.2, unless we expressly agree otherwise in writing or if the Client has already sufficient credit on account.
 On receipt of such payment by a Client or on the Client having sufficient credit, we will:

 6.3.1. be immediately entitled fully, both legally and beneficially, to Our Fees; and